WWPOL/Game-Deals/README.md

 Access the frontend and backend via `localhost:8000`.

-Docker compose runs development setup which automatically reloads the frontend and backend.
+Docker compose runs a development setup which automatically reloads the frontend and backend.

 A Nginx proxy container runs on port `8000`.
 Access the backend via the `/api/` URL path, and the frontend via the `/` URL path.